← All articles

 What this means in practice: the exact same schedule that's perfectly legal in Halifax will trigger overtime in Vancouver.
 If you're running a multi-province operation — or even just hiring someone whose previous experience was in a different province — don't assume the rules travel.

-The US side is simpler at the federal level but gets complicated fast at the state level.
 Under the FLSA, overtime starts after 40 hours in a workweek.
 No daily threshold — a 14-hour day is fine for overtime purposes as long as the weekly total stays under 40.
 On paper, that's simpler than Canada's patchwork.

 But then states start layering on their own rules.
 California is the notorious one: overtime after 8 in a day, double time after 12 in a day, and a seventh-consecutive-day rule that catches a lot of restaurant operators off guard.
 Alaska and Nevada have daily thresholds too.
 When state and federal rules conflict, employees get whichever benefit is larger.
 That's not a suggestion — that's the law.

-Daily versus weekly overtime — how they interact matters.
 In provinces and states with both thresholds, hours don't get counted twice.
 Say an employee in BC works a 10-hour shift on Monday.
 Those last 2 hours earn daily overtime — but those same 10 hours still count toward the weekly total.
 If by Thursday they've hit 40 hours, Friday's hours trigger weekly overtime starting from hour one.
 The practical rule: use whichever calculation produces more overtime for the employee.

-The mistakes I see most often:
+The mistakes I see most often

 • Wrong workweek definition.
 Overtime runs on a fixed 7-day window, not a rolling one.
 If your workweek is Monday to Sunday, you can't average hours across Sunday-to-Saturday.